1958 Shirakawa, Single Malt Whisky, Japan (49%)

 Description

-“There are no known examples of Japanese Whisky claiming to be from a Single Vintage that predate Shirakawa 1958,” confirms Stefan van Eycken, the pre-eminent authority on the world of Japanese whisky and distilling.
+“There are no known examples of Japanese Whisky claiming to be from a Single Vintage that predates Shirakawa 1958,” confirms Stefan van Eycken, the pre-eminent authority on Japanese whisky and distilling.
 “Even though Shirakawa Distillery was one of the pioneers of malt whisky making in Japan, the liquid was never officially available as a single malt.
-This limited 1,500 bottle release will see the Japanese Whisky category, one of the most sought-after categories of spirit in the world, continue to grow from strength to strength”.
+This limited 1,500-bottle release will see the Japanese Whisky category, one of the world’s most sought-after categories of spirit, continue to grow from strength to strength”.

 spirit at a glance